anteq/reckon-ng-eet-2017/recon.md

 ### Who are we
 Our major is Teleinformatics (**Teleinformatyka**) - an intersection of computer science, telecommunications and signal analysis.<br />
 More info can be found [here](http://teleinformatyka.kt.agh.edu.pl/) (Polish only).

+### Who are we
+This project has been developed as part of the [Elements of ICT ecosystem](https://syllabuskrk.agh.edu.pl/2016-2017/en/magnesite/study_plans/stacjonarne-teleinformatyka--2/module/ite-2-302-s-elements-of-ict-ecosystem) course held in cooperation with Piotr Konieczny from [Niebezpiecznik.pl](https://niebezpiecznik.pl/).

 ### Thank you!
 Dominik Rosiek ([@Wolodija](https://github.com/Wolodija))<br />